Parking and Entrance

 Nearby, metered parking is available along Pleasant Street and in a public lot across the street from the Museum.

 The Museum has one entrance on Pleasant Street with a ramp leading to the front door.
 Drop-offs are permitted on Pleasant Street in front of the Museum gate.
-We do not currently have power assist doors, but a staff member is within the line of vision of the door for assistance.

 The Cape Ann Museum also welcomes your personal mobility device.
 An elevator and lifts are available for access between floors.

 The Museum is completely accessible for all mobility devices with the exception of our historical homes, the Captain Elias Davis House and our off-site property, the White-Ellery House.
 Due to the historical nature of the houses, the door frames are not wide enough to accommodate most mobility devices.
-The front desk can provide an iPad with photographs and a video tour (without audio) of the Davis House interior for anyone interested.

 Assisted Listening Devices

-For more information, call (978)283-0455 x110, or e-mail email@example.com.
+For more information, call (978)283-0455 x110, or e-mail [email protected].

 For Visitors Who are Blind or Have Low Vision: